Braves vs. Orioles Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves' Max Fried (2-0) will make his fifth start of the season.
+- The Braves will send Spencer Strider (4-0) to the mound for his seventh start this season.

+- In six starts this season, he's earned a quality start in three of them.

-- Fried has three starts in a row of five innings or more.
+- Strider has six starts in a row of five innings or more.

 |Opponent